TeamHypersomnia/Hypersomnia/docs/pages/docs/Topics/state.md

 There are more subtle cases:

-For example, if we make an unwritten contract that if a character currently drives a car, it has half its usual linear damping, then, for example, the following lie may occur:
+For example, if we make an unwritten contract that if a character currently drives a car, it has **half its usual linear damping**, then, for example, the following lie may occur:
 - The ``driver::owned_vehicle`` points to a correct car entity, but the ``b2Body`` of the character reports that it has its usual linear damping set.
 In this case, the ``b2Body`` is inconsistent, because considering the unwritten contract, it lies.

 Theoretically, inconsistent state wouldn't always crash the application, but it is nevertheless a requirement at all times.